What is hydroxychloroquine?

 Your doctor will ask you about any problems with your eyesight and may suggest you have a vision test.
-Hydroxychloroquine won't usually be prescribed if you have existing maculopathy (problems with the central part of the retina)
+Hydroxychloroquine won't usually be prescribed if you have maculopathy, problems with the central part of the retina in the eye.

 How is it taken?